prisma-collective/docs/README.md

 Scripts\setup.bat
 This will install the necessary tools and set up Git hooks to automatically format and lint Markdown files before every commit.

-Workflow
+## Workflow

-Make your changes: Edit the Markdown files.
+**Make your changes:** Edit the Markdown files.

-Commit your changes: When you commit, the hooks will automatically format and lint the Markdown files.
+**Commit your changes:** When you commit, the hooks will automatically format and lint the Markdown files.

 If there are any issues (e.g., formatting errors), the commit will be stopped, and you'll be asked to fix them.

-Happy contributing!
+Happy contributing! 😎